DC Nation

 DC Nation was a programming block of DC Comics series and shorts that aired on American television channel Cartoon Network on Saturday morning.
 It premiered on March 3, 2012, and was produced by Warner Bros.
 Animation.
 Some of the shows in DC Nation include Green Lantern: The Animated Series and Young Justice (with Beware the Batman in 2013).
-On June 8, 2012, Cartoon Network announced that it would revive the Teen Titans animated series as Teen Titans Go!, based on the New Teen Titans shorts, in 2013; episodes began airing in April of that year.
+Cartoon Network announced that they revived the Teen Titans animated series as Teen Titans Go!, based on the New Teen Titans shorts, in 2013; episodes began airing in April of that year.

 Shows

 Previous series include Young Justice and Green Lantern: The Animated Series.
 The final lineup includes Teen Titans Go! and Beware the Batman, along with DC Nation Shorts.